maarten-pennings/Cfg/README.md

 - The application [cfgmsg](examples/cfgmsg) has ssid and password as configuration parameters.
   On startup, it connects to WiFi using the configured ssid/password.
   Then, it starts a webserver.
 Each request (URL) send to the server is printed on the console.
+- The application [cfgtest](examples/cfgtest) has a large set of configuration parameters.
+  It illustrates how to more easily test a larger web page.
+  And demo's web page markup features (headings, white lines, html features like bold/links)  .

 ## CfgTime in detail